46620/guides/docs/machine/linux/1gpu_pass.md

 ```
 If the groups are not valid, you will need to do [ACS patching](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch)), which is out of the scope of this project, follow the guide linked.

 While doing this, copy all the text for your GPUs IOMMU group and save it to a file somewhere to easily find.
+You will need it for a later step.

 # Setting up the VM
 This guide is going to assume that you want to set up a Windows 10 VM, In the future I will make a guide for a MacOS VM, but now is not the time.

 ## Downloading Drivers
-Yes I'm telling you to download the drivers before downloading the OS, why?
+Yes, I'm telling you to download the drivers before downloading the OS, why?
 Cause fuck you, you're gonna forget to download them later and skip to installing.
 Anyways click [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso) for the latest virtio drivers.

 ## Downloading Windows 10
 Aight now you need a shit OS to install huh?
 [This](https://www.microsoft.com/en-us/software-download/windows10ISO) page will be where you download Windows 10.